Hugo Riemann: Biography

-He studied law, and finally philosophy and history at Berlin and Tübingen.
+Riemann studied law and finally philosophy and history at Berlin and Tübingen.
 After participating in the Franco-Prussian War he decided to devote his life to music, and studied accordingly at the Leipzig Conservatory.
 He then went to Bielefeld for some years as a teacher and conductor, but in 1878 returned to Leipzig as a visiting professor ("Privatdozent") at the University.

 As a much-desired appointment at the Conservatory did not materialize, Riemann went to Bromberg in 1880, but 1881–90 he was a teacher of piano and theory at Hamburg Conservatory.
 After a short time at the Sondershausen Conservatory, he held a post in the conservatory at Wiesbaden (1890–95).
 He eventually returned to Leipzig University as lecturer in 1895.
 In 1901, he was appointed professor, and in 1914 he was made Director of the Institute of Musicology.

 Eight days before he would have turned 70, he died of jaundice.